edwines/EdwinesUpdaterBundle/README.md

 Now, you need to add a new service hook in your provider (see the [GitHub help][1]).
-Your hook url will be ``http://my-domain.com/my-updater-prefix/hook/`` of if you configure to only use the hook url: ``http://my-domain.com/my-hook-prefix/``
+Your hook url will be ``http://my-domain.com/my-updater-prefix/hook/`` or if you configure to only use the hook url: ``http://my-domain.com/my-hook-prefix/``

 ## How it works